Overview of file plan manager

 There are two requirements to access file plan manager, they are:

-- The user has been in assigned one of the following roles of the Security & Compliance Center:
+The user has been in assigned one of the following roles in the security and compliance center:

 Default retention labels and label policy

 If there are no retention labels in the Security & Compliance Center, the first time you choose File plan in the left nav, this creates a label policy called Default Data Governance Publishing Policy.

 - Contract agreement

 These retention labels are configured only to retain content, not delete content.
 This label policy will be published to the entire organization and can be disabled or removed.